KST-JD/Zinify/README.md

 # ZinAPP
-Interactive filter app for android
+Interactive filter app in Ktolin using CameraX and Chaquopy to integrate python filter into an android app